bakr24/Ecommerce-Website/README.md

 - **User Authentication:** - Sleek Login and Registration (Sign Up) forms.
   - Integrated "My Orders" and "Profile Settings" pages for a complete user journey.
 - **Responsive Design:** Fully optimized for different screen sizes with a clean sidebar and grid layout.
-- **Customer Support UI:** Includes a functional-looking chat interface and an "Inquiry" form for supplier requests.
+- **Customer Support :** Includes a functional looking chat interface and an "Inquiry" form for supplier requests.
 - **Modern UI Elements:** Hero banners, countdown timers for deals, hover effects, and a newsletter subscription footer.

 ## 🛠️ Tech Stack